NikitaBobylev/telegram-tasks/Readme.md

    cd your_repository

 2. Install all required packages in `Requirements` section.
+3. Fill in env.example and change the name to .env
 ### Implemented Commands

 * `make app` - up application and database/infrastructure
+* `make bot` - up telegram task bot
 * `make app-logs` - follow the logs in app container
 * `make app-down` - down application and all infrastructure
 * `make storages` - up only storages. you should run your application locally for debugging/developing purposes